 Our accounting and financial reporting policies conform to accounting principles generally accepted in the United States of America ("U.S. GAAP").
+Certain prior period amounts have been reclassified to conform to current period presentation.
 Related party transactions presented in the Consolidated Financial Statements are disclosed in Note 12 - Related Party Transactions.